 If something comes up that prevents your attending the workshop, please let us know.
 Email the Center at email@example.com.

-The temperatures in the University Union are controlled for the comfort of most participants, but if you tend to get cold when others are comfortable, bring a sweater or be prepared to layer your clothing.
+The temperatures in the Kelly are controlled for the comfort of most participants, but if you tend to get cold when others are comfortable, bring a sweater or be prepared to layer your clothing.

 It’s as casual as you want it to be.
 The focus is on learning and professional interaction, not how you’re dressed.